+• Prohibition sign

-- Prohibition sign - Safety sign that indicates that a specific behaviour is forbidden.
-Comprising a red circular band with diagonal cross bar on a white background, the symbol within the circle to be black denoting the forbidden activity. - Hazard sign Safety sign that gives warning of a hazard.
-Comprising a yellow triangle with black border and symbol within the yellow area denoting the designated hazard. - Mandatory sign Safety sign that indicates that a specific course of action is to be taken.
+Safety sign that indicates that a specific behaviour is forbidden.
+Comprising a red circular band with diagonal cross bar on a white background, the symbol within the circle to be black denoting the forbidden activity.

+• Hazard sign

+Safety sign that gives warning of a hazard.
+Comprising a yellow triangle with black border and symbol within the yellow area denoting the designated hazard.

+Mandatory sign/notice Safety sign or notice that indicates that a specific course of action is to be taken.
 Comprising a blue circle with white symbol or lettering denoting the safety requirement.

-- Safe condition sign Safety sign that indicates a safety action, the location of safety equipment or a safety facility, or an escape route comprising a green oblong or square with symbol or text in white. - Fire equipment sign Safety sign that indicates the location or identification of fire equipment or how it should be used comprising a red oblong or square with symbol or lettering in white. - Supplementary sign Sign that is supportive of a safety sign by providing additional clarification.
+• Safe condition sign

+Safety sign that indicates a safety action, the location of safety equipment or a safety facility, or an escape route comprising a green oblong or square with symbol or text in white.

+• Fire equipment sign

+Safety sign that indicates the location or identification of fire equipment or how it should be used comprising a red oblong or square with symbol or lettering in white.

+• Supplementary sign

+Sign that is supportive of a safety sign by providing additional clarification.
 This sign may comprise text or an arrow.
 When used with a safety sign it becomes part of the safety sign

-For details of safety colours and contrast colours for safety signs, geometric shapes and graphical symbols refer to BS 5499:1: 2002.
+For details of safety colours and contrast colours for safety signs, geometric shapes and graphical symbols refer to BS ISO 3864-1: 2011.